Notre Dame High School, Sheffield: Academic

 The GCSE (A*–C) rate in 2009 was the strongest in school's history with the 80% barrier of the number of pupils gaining 5 good GCSE being broken for the first time.
 The figure including English and maths was well above average for Sheffield with 70% of 5th Year (Y11) pupils attaining these grades, compared with Sheffield's average of 39.9%.
 It was the second highest for Sheffield in the state sector, with Silverdale School in Sheffield being the highest.
 In 2007, there were 280 in the sixth form, 111 of whom took A-levels, with an average point score of 84.70, compared with the average of 79.9 in England overall.

 Houses

 The school has four houses: Picardy, Compiègne, St Julie, Cuvilly, all having roots in places associated with St Julie Billart, the founder of the Order of Notre Dame.
 There are two school inter-house competitions, the sports day and the house cup, with the latter measuring academic ability and effort of house.
 The houses are balanced equally, with two forms from each year.

 Ethos and traditions

 The school's Catholic ethos offers many opportunities for pupils and staff to work together to prepare for pastoral occasions, for example, the whole school Mass at the end of the year, and for the 5th year leavers' mass during May.

 Charities

 The school contributes mainly to Christian charitable work and the internal charity FOND (Friends of Notre Dame).

-Notre Dame Virtual School

-The school collaborates with Notre Dame schools all over the world through the Global Virtual Learning Environment 'Notre Dame Virtual School' (NDVS).